 Employers in Connecticut will have to pay an additional 0.3% in federal unemployment tax for wages paid to employees, based on the FUTA taxable wage base of $7,000 for 2025.

-2025 CT SUTA Tax Rate
+CT SUTA Rate 2025

 In 2025, the state of Connecticut continued its effort to support CT employers as well as promote long-term UI Trust Fund solvency, by reducing the state unemployment tax rate to mitigate the impact of the federal tax credit reduction.
 The following Connecticut SUTA tax changes are effective as of January 1, 2025: